 J.Wiles 10.03.05

-2. Buckspool promontory fort, also known as The Castle, is a later prehistoric site situated on the south coast of Pembrokeshire within the Castlemartin Range MOD site, a kilometre west of St Govan’s chapel.
+2. Buckspool promontory fort, also known as The Castle, is a later prehistoric site situated on the south coast of Pembrokeshire within the Castlemartin Range MOD site, a kilometre west of St Govan’s chapel at Buckspool Down.
 It has previously been subject to stone robbing and damage, and is under threat from coastal erosion.

 The site includes three ditch and rampart features, with an external spread of limestone outcropping which may have worked as another line of natural defences.
 Inside there is an impressive natural limestone blow-hole, which would have been present in prehistory.